 It was the first time that I flew with Qatar Airways and to be honest I am very impressed.
 In fact, their business class cabins are literally world-class.
 Qatar Airways was the winner of numerous Airline Awards and TripAdvisor Traveller’s Choice awards for their innovative business class design and services.
 Once I hopped on the plane, I was greeted by the crew and to my surprise, I have the whole cabin all to myself!
-The airlines introduced the Qsuite, the first-ever cabin that offers opposite facing seats, turning four seats in the center a private space; each seat has a door that enhances privacy – with the large flat screen TV and state-of-the-art entertainment system, ambient mood lighting, fully flat beds, ERIC’s and Castello Monte Vibiano amenity pack and duvet blanket, my flight to Europe via Doha was truly a “magic carpet” experience.
+The airlines introduced the Qsuite, the first-ever cabin that offers opposite facing seats, turning four seats in the center a private space; each seat has a door that enhances privacy – with the large flat-screen TV and state-of-the-art entertainment system, ambient mood lighting, fully flat beds, ERIC’s and Castello Monte Vibiano amenity pack and duvet blanket, my flight to Europe via Doha was truly a “magic carpet” experience.
 I can’t wait to fly with Qatar Airways again!

 Doha may not be a top travel destination to many yet it could be a great option when you are connecting from Asia to Europe.
-Between my connecting flights, I decided to spend some times in Doha, but I only had about 6 hours in the morning.
+Between my connecting flights, I decided to spend some time in Doha, but I only had about 6 hours in the morning.
 If you have more time, I recommend seven “must-sees” in Doha that includes:

 - Soud Waqif

 - Katara Cultural Village

 - National Museum of Qatar